2017 Program Dates: May 15 - July 7, 2017.

 After the four-day orientation, REU participants travel together to Palermo, Italy.
 During three weeks in Italy, students learn about the history and prehistory of Italy, and the contributions of bioarchaeology to understanding major human transitions in the past through hands-on, participatory learning experiences.

 The majority of student time in Italy is spent recording osteological and paleopathological information from human skeletal remains, and collecting data for their independent research projects.
-Time is also devoted to language instruction and advanced seminars/workshops/group discussion.
+Time is also devoted to advanced seminars/workshops/group discussion.

 Photo: Chiesa Madre Santa Fara, Cinisi, Sicily